 Pregnancy weight gain and health of your baby

 Pregnancy, weight gain and health of your baby go hand in hand.
 Promoting a healthy weight gain for you and your baby is what this week’s blog is about.
 Congratulations to all expecting Mums!
 I hate to burst your bubble, but no – you are not eating for two!
+On the positive side, the Menopause Weight Gain issue and those pesky hot flushes are further down the road for you, than the rest of us!

 A healthy balanced diet during your pregnancy is more important than ever!
 Generally speaking, the first trimester will see the least weight gain, with an average gain of 2-4 lbs.
 Your doctor is the person to speak to about your pregnancy and weight at each stage.
 The third trimester usually sees the greatest weight gain.
 So where does it actually go?
 The Baby, Placenta, Amniotic Fluid, Breast Tissue, Blood Supply, stored fat for delivery can make up at least 25 – 35 lbs!